rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

    .. attribute:: right

       If the video format is stereo 3D, this attribute should be set to an image source object that will produce the right eye images.
-If the goal is to render the BGE scene in 3D, it can be achieved with 2 cameras, one for each eye, used by 2 ImageRender with an offscreen render buffer that is just the size of the video frame.
+If the goal is to render the Range scene in 3D, it can be achieved with 2 cameras, one for each eye, used by 2 ImageRender with an offscreen render buffer that is just the size of the video frame.